 So far we have demonstrated that the approach proposed in this paper of evolving groups for robots for dynamically allocating roles through local communicative interactions is feasible and promising at least for the case in which one of the robots must assume the role of the leader and all the other robots must assume the role of non-leaders.
 But since nothing in this approach is strictly related to the emergence of a (single) leader, the same idea might be exploited also for developing robots able to dynamically allocate different kinds and numbers of roles.
 In order to demonstrate this, we applied the same method for evolving groups which have to split in two evenly distributed subgroups, with half of the robots sending high-value signals and the other half sending low value signals.
-The new experimental set-up is identical to the previous one (described in section 3) but for the fitness function, which is calculated as follows.
+The new experimental set-up is identical to the previous one (described in Sect.
+3) but for the fitness function, which is calculated as follows.
 During each cycle, we sort robots by their role/communication output activation from the highest to the lowest.
-After that, we split the group of N robots in two sub-groups composed of N/2 robots each, according to the robots' communicative output (the 50% with the higher and the 50% with the lower output value).
+After that, we split the group of N robots in two sub-groups composed of N/2 robots each, according to the robots' communicative output (the 50 % with the higher and the 50% with the lower output value).
 Then, we compute the absolute difference between the means of the communicative output within the two groups.
-The fitness value is the average of this difference over the total number of life-cycles (i.e. 1000 cycles times 40 trials = 40000).
+The fitness value is the average of this difference over the total number of life-cycles (i.e. 1,000 cycles times 40 trials = 40,000).
 This is the fitness formula:

-Figure 10: Fitness of the best individuals of the ten replications of the experiment in which robots are evolved for their ability to split in two sub-groups.
-See text for details where C is the total number of cycles, N is the number of robots and O_i is the communicative output of robot i.
-Figure 10 shows the fitness of the best individual of each generation for the ten replications of the same experiment with different random initial conditions.
+Fig. 10 Average number of leaders over 25 trials of 3,000 cycles (right) and number of leaders recorded on the last lifecycle of 25 trials (left) for the best evolved controller with fixed topology embodied in groups of 2, 4, 6, 8, 10, and 12 robots where C is the total number of cycles, N is the number of robots and O_i is the communicative output of robot i.
+Figure 11 shows the fitness of the best individual of each generation for the ten replications of the same experiment with different random initial conditions.
 As it is clear from the figure, evolution is able to find very effective solutions also to this new dynamic role allocation task.
 Indeed, this task seems to be much easier to solve than the previous one since nine out of ten evolutionary runs have reached a stable fitness value of about 0.9 (which is the fitness reached by the best replication of the previous experiment), and the worst seed reached a fitness of 0.8.